 American Airlines A321 First Class Review

 I originally published this review in January of 2019.
 With the exception of the current restrictions on service due to the Coronavirus most of what I wrote then holds true today (May 2021).
-I have updated any changes from the original review.
+Now it is Aug 2020 and I have included an update on the bottom of the page with changes from the original review.

 This review has been a long time in the making and honestly, will be similar to my review of American’s A319 First Class https://www.patstravelreviews.com/post/american-airlines-a319-first-class-review American has four versions of their A321's.
 For this review I will concentrate on the typical First Class products in the US.
 American also uses the A321 on their JFK to SFO & LAX routes.
 These aircraft have three classes of service (4 with MCE) with International Business and First Class seats.
 This aircraft is noted as “32B-Airbus A321 (Sharklets)”.
 The three versions in this review are used on all other domestic routes as well as to/from Canada, Mexico, and the Caribbean.
 There is a big difference between the interiors and seats.
 American placed a large order with Airbus before their merger with US Airways.
 These aircraft, like the 3-class variant used to noted as “32B-Airbus A321 (Sharklets)” while the A321’s American inherited from US Airways are noted as “321-Airbus A321”.
 However, AA has changed this and now the A321neo's are designated as 32Q while the other two A321's are just 321 (but for this review I will still refer to it as 32B to distinguish the two aircraft).
 The only way to know which aircraft you will most likely get is by looking at the seat map.
 This is important because the older USAir A321's do not have Main Cabin Extra (MCE).
 Only the bulkhead and exit rows in Economy are designated as MCE.
 Whereas the "newer" A321's and the neo have MCE in rows 8 through 10 (as well as a few other rows).
 This also holds true with their A319’s.
 There are two versions, one American ordered and the others they also inherited from USAir.
 Only this time, they are all noted as “319-Airbus A319”.